 Lia, a 17-year old orphan living by the Atlantic is swept away by the ocean currents during a ruthless storm.
 She is then saved by Moria and Albert, a duo of illegal runaways on their magical ship!
 Her normal, mundane life suddenly becomes a supernatural adventure as she learns about the powers of their kind and their relations to the human world.
 But Lia soon discovers that there is a dark secret hidden in a mysterious kingdom.
 Join Lia as she unlocks the truth behind an ocean of secrets...

 Born in Iraq, Sophie-chan became infatuated with shôjo manga at the tender age of seven.
 With dreams of becoming a manga artist herself, she began teaching herself to draw using her favorite shows as inspiration and refusing to give up.
-Even as she studied to become an engineer she kept drawing, then in 2008 she started a YouTube channel to show off her artwork, which has since amassed an audience of 370k subscribers, with fans of her original creations all around the world!
+Even as she studied to become an engineer she kept drawing, then in 2008 she started a YouTube channel to show off her artwork, with fans of her original creations all around the world!

 Trim size: 5"W x 7.5"H